wehooper4/Meshtastic-Hardware/NebraHat/readme.md

 Pinout and design inspited by Mark Briss's starter edditon hat: https://github.com/markbirss/lora-starter-edition-sx1262-i2c

-Dont sell these without working out something with me first.
-Any derviitves shall be at least open scamatic.
+**Dont sell these without working out something with me first.** Any derivitives shall be at least open scamatic.

 Install config for standard hat:
 ```